 The Library budget is funded primarily from General Funds (GF), which comprise 92.5% of the overall budget.
 There is a small amount of revenues (7.5%) generated by or provided to the Library.
 Based on the ARL practice, the budget was split between personnel and acquisitions, 65% and 35% respectively.
 During relatively good budget years this split was maintained but it is now becoming more difficult to support.
 Another important point to consider is that the Library does not receive tuition dollars or student course fees to backfill the budget cuts passed on to the Library during these economic times.

 In FY15 the overall library budget was cut by $448,430.
 In FY16 the budget was cut by another $602,423, for a combined $1,050,853 reduction over those two fiscal years.
 This represents a total GF reduction of 17%.
 The FY17 reduction of $741,320 and represents another 12%.
 FY18 reduction of $80,471 (1.4%) and FY19 reduction of $38,518 brings the grand total cut to $1,911,162.

 In FY14 the acquisitions budget was just under $2.1 million.
 For FY16 it is $1.7 million, and FY17 & FY18 at $1.4mil.
 The library purposely created a large carry-forward, unrestricted fund balance, which went to acquisitions, keeping the cuts to a minimum.
-In FY18 fewer resources may be cut because of the flat acquisitions budget; however, the need to cover inflationary increases may result in some resources being eliminated.
-The inflationary fixed cost increase for FY18 is estimated at $84,000.
+In FY18 fewer resources were cut because of the flat acquisitions budget; however, the need to cover inflationary increases resulted in some resources being eliminated.
+The inflationary fixed cost increase for FY18 was about $84,000.
+For the fiscal year of 2019, the library budget was given a small reduction and allows for the FY19 acquisitions budget to maintain current spending levels and resources.
+Library salaries were carefully managed so a small increase was created for acquisitions, which will cover the inflation fixed cost increases and provide a total acquisitions budget of $1.5mil.

 Strategy Going Forward